abuiles/ember-101/hands-on.md

 ![ember-inspector](images/ember-inspector-1.png)

-T> Remember that we can grab almost any instance of a Route, T> Controller, View or Model with the **ember-inspector** and then T> reference it in the console with the $E variable.
+T> We can grab almost any instance of a Route, Controller, View or Model with T> the **ember-inspector** and then reference it in the console with the T> `$E` variable.

 With the **ApplicationRoute** instance at hand, let's have some fun.